 Law enforcement agencies have rank structures that are very similar to the military.
 Typically, a police department's chain of command will start with the rank of officer or deputy, or in the case of state agencies, trooper.
 The ranks will include sergeants, lieutenants, captains, and majors.
 At the bottom of the ladder is the police academy recruit.

 Above all else, police academies are places of learning.
 Each state has different requirements dealing with the mandated curriculum and training hours a recruit has to have before getting law enforcement or POST certification.
 Typically, academy recruits will spend upwards of 800 hours or more in training before they graduate.
 Most of this instruction takes place in a classroom.

 Academics are very important in police academy training.
 Recruits usually take at least one test a week while they are in the academy, and there are strict rules in place about getting a passing score.

-In Florida, for example, recruits must receive an 80% or higher on each and every test while they are in the academy.
-If they fail to achieve an 80% on any test, they have to leave the academy.
+In Florida, for example, recruits must receive an 80% or higher on each test while they are in the academy.
+If they fail to achieve 80% on any test, they have to leave the academy.
 Developing effective study habits is essential for academy success.